smintio/Portals-Components-SDK/Examples/Frontend/README.md

 Steps to follow:

+1. Make sure you use node version 12.22.10 (use [NVM](https://github.com/nvm-sh/nvm) if you use different node versions)
 1. Navigate to a folder where the components should be physically present.
 We will call it the root folder
 1. Copy the `ui-example-hello-world-1` directory from this repository to the root folder as a starting point
 1. Rename the `ui-example-hello-world-1` directory to your desired frontend component name